AaronRaff/aaronraff.github.io/src/posts/writing-a-lexer-in-go.md

 }
 ```

-Then let’s add some logic to take care some of the more basic *terminals* in our grammar.
+Then let’s add some logic to take care of some of the more basic *terminals* in our grammar.
 We can use a switch statement to check if we have come across one of our *terminals:*

 *lexer.go*
 ```go